alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 #### MoveMouse

-Simulate mouse movement in your game.
+Simulate mouse movement in your app.

 **_Parameters_**